coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 Instead of using multiple OCM subscription labels, all cluster upgrade policy properties could be encoded in one label (JSON, YAML, ...).
 This idea was discussed [here](https://redhat-internal.slack.com/archives/C04SEJAJBGQ/p1680534239469539) but discarded.
 The current label usage patterns revolves around having only small label values.

 If this alternative would be considered again, the number of required labels would decrease and their handling/validation would simplify a lot.
-Nevertheless, it would not change the general perception that labels are not a long term scalable way to offer capabilitites.
+Nevertheless, it would not change the general perception that labels are not a long term scalable way to offer capabilities.

 ### Dedicated policy API